microsoft/Pyjion/README.md

 ### How do this compare to ...
 #### [PyPy](http://pypy.org/)?
 [PyPy](http://pypy.org/) is an implementation of Python with its own JIT.
-The biggest difference compared to Pyjion is that PyPy doesn't support C extension modules without modification unless they use [CFFI](https://cffi.readthedocs.org).
+The biggest difference compared to Pyjion is that PyPy doesn't support all C extension modules without modification unless they use [CFFI](https://cffi.readthedocs.org) or work with the select subset of CPython's C API that PyPy does support.
-Pyjion also aims to support many JIT compilers while PyPy only supports their own custom JIT compiler.
+Pyjion also aims to support many JIT compilers while PyPy only supports their custom JIT compiler.

 #### [Pyston](http://pyston.org)?
 [Pyston](http://pyston.org) is an implementation of Python using